 CARES motivates teenagers to examine and change their destructive behaviors.
 We teach them to cope effectively with life stressors and stop using substances.
 We develop a treatment plan designed for your child’s needs.
 We also provide education, life skills training, and therapy.

 CARES offers two tracks depending on your child’s needs.
 The Adolescent Alternative Day Program (AADP) helps teens who have issues with social skills, anxiety, and mood changes.
 We offer a more focused, individualized, safe, and respectful school environment than regular high schools.
 We provide education and therapy.
 We have special expertise with teens who have severe emotional problems and school truancy.
 The Comprehensive Addiction Program for Adolescents (CAPA) serves youth who struggle with substance abuse.
 We can help those who are in recovery as well as active users interested in treatment.
 This program is designed for teens who require a great deal of structure.
 It lets children continue to live in the community during treatment.
 CAPA works with the Addiction Institute of Mount Sinai to help teens who may also have other issues, such as depression and other mood-related disorders, school issues, and legal problems.
-For more information, call 212-523-3083.
+Our application form can be downloaded here; for more information, call 212-523-3083.

 When children have a medical condition as well as a mental health issue, our Outpatient Consultation-Liaison (C-L) services can help.
 We can consult and treat a variety of issues including: